digitalheir/java-rechtspraak-library/README.md

-###  This library is no longer actively maintained in favor of [Rechtspraak.js](https://github.com/digitalheir/rechtspraak-js)
+### ⚠ This library is no longer actively maintained, in favor of [Rechtspraak.js](https://github.com/digitalheir/rechtspraak-js)
 It may still be of use for XSD files and Java bindings to the Rechtspraak.nl API

 # Rechtspraak.nl library